spiral/docs/view/basic-usage.md

 </html>
 ```

-As you can see all localized strings are replaced with their transaltions and php blocks marked with compilation flag are executed, however all other php blocks still presented in untouched form.
+As you can see all localized strings are replaced with their translations and php blocks marked with compilation flag are executed, however all other php blocks are still  present in untouched form.